 She didn’t like coffee or tea

 According to worldhistoryproject.org, Earhart was not a coffee- or tea-drinker.
 Her answer for keeping herself awake on her hours-long flights?
 A bottle of smelling salts.
 There is one hot drink that she did like, though—she revealed that, during her flight across the Atlantic, she enjoyed a mug of hot chocolate.

 She encouraged other women to fly

-In 1928, Earhart became the first-ever "aviation editor" of Cosmopolitan magazine.
+In 1928, Earhart became the first-ever “aviation editor” of Cosmopolitan magazine.
 She wrote 16 articles for the magazine, several of which discussed the role of women in aviation.
-She wondered "Why Are Women Afraid to Fly?" and addressed reluctant parents in "Shall You Let Your Daughter Fly?"
+She wondered “Why Are Women Afraid to Fly?” and addressed reluctant parents in “Shall You Let Your Daughter Fly?”
 In 1933, after her famed solo Atlantic flight, she even wrote a letter to a 13-year-old female reader who wanted to become a pilot.
 Earhart told the young reader about the steps she might have to take to achieve her dream and offered some encouraging words.
-"As far as women's opportunities in flying go, I think they will improve as they have in all industries," she wrote.
-Check out these other inspiring Amelia Earhart quotes.
+“As far as women’s opportunities in flying go, I think they will improve as they have in all industries,” she wrote.
+Wise words—just like these other inspiring Amelia Earhart quotes.

 She set three impressive records in the same year